Fitness and Your 2- to 3-Year-Old

 It's important to understand what kids can do and what skills are appropriate for this age.
 By age 2, toddlers should be able to walk and run well.
 They might be able to kick a ball and jump in place with both feet.
-By age 3, toddlers usually can balance briefly on one foot, kick a ball forward, throw a ball overhand, catch a ball with stiff arms, and pedal a tricycle.
+By age 3, toddlers usually can balance briefly on one foot, kick a ball forward, throw a ball overhand, catch a ball, and pedal a tricycle.

 Keep these skills in mind when encouraging your child to be active.
 Play games together and provide age-appropriate active toys, such as balls, push and pull toys, and riding vehicles.
 Through practice, toddlers will continue to improve and refine their motor skills.

 Mommy-and-me programs can introduce toddlers to tumbling, dance, and general movement.
 But you don't have to enroll kids in a formal program to foster these skills.
 The most important thing is to provide lots of opportunities to be active in a safe environment.

 Walking, playing, exploring your backyard, or using playground equipment at a local park can be fun for the entire family.

 Also, these games provide fun and fitness for parents and toddlers:

 - Walk like a penguin, hop like a frog, or imitate other animals' movements.